 - Class X felony – 6 to 30 years in jail, and not more than $25,000 in fines

-If you or your loved one has been charged with theft, no matter how serious the charge may be, you should speak with a Chicago criminal defense attorney as soon as possible.
+If you or your loved one has been charged with theft, no matter how serious the charge may be, you should speak with a theft defense lawyer in Chicago as soon as possible.
 A skilled and seasoned attorney will determine if the theft charge against you is legitimate, and whether or not your arrest was lawful.
 David L. Freidberg is a Chicago-based criminal defense attorney with more than 20 years of experience fighting for his clients’ constitutional rights.
 Many people don’t fully understand what their rights are after being arrested and charged with a crime.
 With the guidance of David L. Freidberg and his legal team, you will be increasing your chances of resolving your criminal matter without serving jail time or paying hefty fines.
 Our office is available 24/7, and our attorneys are standing by to provide you with the legal representation you deserve.
-To schedule a free confidential consultation with David L. Freidberg , contact our office today by calling (312) 560-7100, or you may contact us by email , and we will respond to you as soon as possible.
+To schedule a free confidential consultation with David L. Freidberg, contact our office today by calling (312) 560-7100, or you may contact us by email , and we will respond to you as soon as possible.